Shinta Mani Angkor

 Dining is a real treat here; Kroya, which means 'food' in Khmer boasts incredible fusion cuisine, we really recommend the traditional fish amok or the innovative seven course Khmer tasting menu.
 There's also the laid back Bensley's Bar, perfect for a pre or post dinner drink, and a poolside bar to boot.
 In town, Shinta Mani owns AHA, a restaurant serving wonderful tapas options for lunch and dinner.
 This is just a few minutes away.

-We love that by staying in Shinta Mani Club, or their sister property, Shinta Mani resort you support a wide range of responsible tourism initiatives and outreach programs for disadvantaged children.
+We love that by staying in Shinta Mani Angkor, or their sister property, Shinta Mani Shack (formerly Shinta Mani Resort) you support a wide range of responsible tourism initiatives and outreach programs for disadvantaged children.

 The 39-rooms are made up of four different types; Superior, Superior Pool Side, Deluxe and Deluxe Living.
 The Superior Rooms are wonderfully contemporary with modern art, large comfortable beds and modern bathrooms.
 A step up are The Deluxe Rooms that are in the new wing; the second floor rooms have views of the pool and the internal garden, whereas the ground floor rooms look onto the leafy gardens.
 These boast beautiful terrazzo bathrooms, iPod docs and are again adorned with wonderful contemporary art.
 The largest of all are the Deluxe Living, these are much bigger and can accommodate an extra bed, so are ideal for families or couples wanting more space.